Bijective Cremona transformations of the plane: Non-existence of odd permutations

-{\bf type III}: the inverse of a link of type I, i.e. $B$ is a curve, $B'$ is a point and $\phi$ is the contraction of a Galois-orbit of disjoint $(-1)$-curves defined over the algberaic closure of $k$.
+\item the inverse of a link of type I, i.e. $B$ is a curve, $B'$ is a point and $\phi$ is the contraction of a Galois-orbit of disjoint $(-1)$-curves defined over the algberaic closure of $k$.